 As stated before, on the one hand, we agree that CVA on exempted names is not risk free but on the other hand we consider that regulatory CVA fails to adequately reflect the risk incurred.
 In other words, we agree the importance of making sure no excessive risk is held for CVA risk.
-In that respect, the Internal Capital Adequacy Assessment framework of each bank should provide an integrated view of all risks and as such should be assessed on the full OTC derivatives perimeter (including on exempted names).
-We disagree to use a portion of the Basel 3 capital measure as the reference point.
+In that respect, the ICAAP framework of each bank should provide an integrated view of all risks, and as such should be assessed on the full OTC derivatives perimeter (including on exempted names).
+We disagree to use a portion of the Basel 3 capital measure as the reference point since it removes the opportunity of institutions under Pillar 2 to use appropriate models to measure CVA risk and in particular within ICAAP, and think the EBA should promote a more individual analysis of CVA risk management and its essential risks (including concentration).